Last Updated on July 15, 2021 by Charles Wilson

 Metal pieces will fly out of the chuck and might damage the cutting bit.
 Hey, I’m not scaring you or anything, but it can still happen.

 Apart from that, it does manage to produce accurate results.
 In fact, it has a machining accuracy of 0.07mm.
-For a machine with this caliber, I would say it’s not that bad.
+For a machine with this calibre, I would say it’s not that bad.

 I’d not suggest this machine for heavy-duty or pro-grade tasks.
 I’ve said it before, and I’m repeating it, only buy this to know the mechanism and the basic layout of a lathe machine.